Çamköy Dam

 Çamköy Dam is a boron wastewater collection dam in Balıkesir, Turkey.
 Wastewater from a nearby colemanite mine is collected in the dam.
 The wastewater from the mine has a high boron concentration (627.36 mg/L).
-The amount of boron in the reservoir was found to vary, slightly, peaking in August.
+The concentration of boron in the reservoir was found to vary slightly throughout the year, peaking in August.
 A study of the phytoplankton in the dam's reservoir found 44 taxa, 77% of which belonged to the Bacillariophyta.